-In this context, SD-WAN technology comes with a number of immediate benefits:
+In this context, Software-Defined WAN technology comes with a number of immediate benefits:

-- Not only supplies, complements and / or replaces traditional and costly MPLS connections via broadband Internet connections.
-At an average monthly cost of 200-400 USD / Mbps (according to Networkworld.com) it is obvious that the possibility of using broadband Internet connections offer immediate gains.
+- Supplements, complements and/or replaces traditional and expensive MPLS connections with broadband Internet connections, but not only.
+At an average monthly cost of 200-400 USD / Mbps (according to Networkworld.com) it is obvious that the possibility of using broadband Internet connections offers immediate gains.

-- Improves visibility of network and increases the efficiency of traffic monitoring.
+- Improves the visibility of networks and increases the efficiency of traffic monitoring.

 - Increases security throughout the network by integrating advanced technology capabilities SD-WAN with VPN solutions.

-- Suppliers of traditional network equipment, Cisco area, seconded by Dell-EMC, HPE and Junniper;
+- Suppliers of traditional network equipment, Cisco area, seconded by Dell-EMC, HPE, and Juniper;

-- WAN solutions specialists that are rapidly expanding to SDN area, such as Silver Peak and Talari Networks;
+- WAN solutions specialists that are rapidly expanding to SDN areas, such as Silver Peak and Talari Networks;

-Long-term development of a WAN architecture requires not only a performant solution, but a capable partner with optimum integration skills, capable to capitalize it best.
-Datanet Systems meets all these requirements, being the main Cisco Partner in Romania, with a vast experience in infrastructure data projects.
-Additionally, Datanet has developed and operates the first SDN laboratory in Romania that allows simulation, testing and validation of new generation architectures that allow simulations of real configurations and specifications delivered by the interested organizations.
+Long-term development of a WAN architecture requires not only a performant solution but a capable partner with optimum integration skills, capable to capitalize it best.
+Datanet Systems meets all these requirements, being the main Cisco Partner in Romania, with a vast experience in data networking infrastructure projects.
+Additionally, Datanet has developed and operates the first SDN laboratory in Romania that allows simulation, testing, and validation of new generation architectures that allow simulations of real configurations and specifications delivered by the interested organizations.